How Grace of Belle Was Born (and Reborn)

 So here we are.

-It started a little weird, a little messy, and beautifully imperfect—
+No doubt it started a little weird, messy, and imperfect —

 but it was all worth it to arrive here.